-You Need A Criminal Defense Attorney Who knows How To Challenge Breath And Field Sobriety Test Results
+An Experienced Criminal Defense Attorney Can Challenge Your Breath And Field Sobriety Tests

-In South Carolina, arrests, field sobriety tests and Breathalyzer tests are supposed to be videotaped.
-If they were not or the recording is too poor to view, we can argue that your rights were violated.
+In South Carolina, any arrest for a DUI, chemical tests and field sobriety tests performed during a traffic stop are required to be videotaped.
+If a video was not taken or the subsequent recording is of a poor quality, our DUI attorneys can make the argument that your rights were violated.

-If you are arrested, you will be asked to take a breath test at the police station.
-We will examine this part of the tape, as well as the results of the test.
-It is important to see whether the officer followed protocol when administering the test.
+If you are arrested, there will be additional steps and a breath test at the police station.
+We will also examine any video from your arrest and booking, as well as the results of any additional tests to make sure proper protocols were followed.
 We may also examine the breath test machine’s calibration or maintenance history and any factors that may have affected the results.